The new website uses improved encryption, which unfortunately means that all passwords have to be reset. To reset your password, click here.

 Report issues or make suggestions through the Contact Us page by selecting Support from the drop-down.

-Send all messages (postings) to SCGIS[AT]LISTSERV.URI.EDU.
+Send all messages (postings) to SCGISlist[AT]scgis.org.
 Your message will be automatically forwarded to everyone who is subscribed to the SCGIS listserv.

-Email Ellen Brown and give her the information.
-She will update your account.
+Email the Listserv Admin and give them the information.
+They will update your account.
 Please use "listserv - email update" as your subject line.

 Yes, this is called digesting.
 In digest mode you will receive a single posting each night that has the day's postings combined into a single document.
 This is a nice way to keep up with SCGIS banter but minimize the flow of emails into your inbox.